Intrvio vs Intervia: what is the difference?

 Why Intrvio is different

-Intrvio starts from the hiring team's need: every candidate should receive a consistent first-round interview and every reviewer should see the evidence behind the score.
+Intrvio is different because it starts from the hiring team's need, where GAIA gives every candidate a consistent first-round voice interview against a fixed rubric and every reviewer sees the transcript evidence behind the score.
+Intervia is better for candidate practice, while Intrvio is better for employer screening with a human making the final decision.

 GAIA conducts the interview in voice, asks structured follow-ups, and returns a report that fits recruiting operations rather than candidate self-practice.